ravir4/DevOpsInsights/risk_cd.md

 export LOGICAL_ENV_NAME="Production"
 ```

-When your deployment job ends, the Pipeline would publish a message to {{site.data.keyword.DRA_short}} that the specified app and build have been deployed to an environment.
+When your deployment job ends, the pipeline would publish a message to {{site.data.keyword.DRA_short}} that the specified build and app was deployed to an environment.

 ### Configuring test jobs

 For all jobs that produce test results, set an application name and build prefix.